-This is Microsoft Corporation SWOT analysis in 2013.
+This is Microsoft Corporation SWOT analysis.
 For more information on how to do a SWOT analysis please refer to our article.

 |Founded||April 4, 1975|

 |Industries served||Computer software, Electronics|

 |Geographic areas served||Worldwide|